 LNG is cold (when it should be cool)

 It’s incredible how misunderstood Natural Gas and especially LNG is by the general public.
-It’s the solution to many of our problems (at least energy wise) and still, it has a bad name.
+It’s the solution to many of our problems (at least energy-wise) and still, it has a bad name.
 That’s a shame as this stuff is so incredibly cool, it would have to be invented if it did not exist already.

 The whole scene strongly suggests something like a mini (or maxi) nuclear bomb explodes.
 That’s not what the movie says explicitly but it’s hard to have any other impression.

 The sheer amount of misinformation on LNG is staggering.
 Matched only by the amount of misinformation on unconventional gas production.
-Fear mongering prevents the general public from making healthy choices for the future well being of society.
+Fear-mongering prevents the general public from making healthy choices for the future well-being of society.
 Sure there are risks and dangers.
 But it’s a better and safer and cleaner choice than many of the things we do today without even thinking about it.

 In many of my speeches, I liked to compare today’s LNG world to the Petrochemical industry in the seventies.
 Hardly breathtakingly cool, ain’t that?
-The most exciting thing happening to it is production of LNG on floating platforms and the specter of the US becoming a net energy exporter.
+The most exciting thing happening to it is the production of LNG on floating platforms and the specter of the US becoming a net energy exporter.
 Yaaaawn….

 But let’s look beyond the snoring sound and you find a matter that has everything to turn the energy world, and indeed the world economy on its head.
-I am not only talking about the LNG as a fuel movement (although that’s really, really exciting in its own right) as the true significance is so much more important.
+I am not only talking about the LNG as a fuel movement (although that’s exciting in its own right) as the true significance is so much more important.

 So what crashes the party?